casus/minterpy/docs/developers/contrib-doc/contrib-doc-guidelines/rest-based-doc/bibliography.rst

 Bibliographic citations
 #######################

-A bibliographic citation is a special case of :doc:`cross-referencing <cross-references>`.
+A bibliographic citation is a special case of :doc:`cross-referencing <cross-ref>`.
 Specifically, it cross-references external scientific works such as articles, books, or reports.
 You need to include any relevant scientific works in the ``minterpy`` documentation